-This was surprising and it actually lasted the same amount of time as the more expensive and higher spec’d iPad Pro 10.5”.
+This was surprising and it actually lasted the same amount of time as the more expensive and higher-spec iPad Pro 10.5”.

 As mentioned previously Apple are trying to get this iPad into classrooms so would need it to last at least a full day in order to take it to School.

-If you are looking to buy this Apple iPad, we recommend investing into a case and screen protector as this will help keep the device in good condition.
+If you are looking to buy this Apple iPad, we recommend investing in a case and screen protector as this will help keep the device in good condition.

-However if your wanting something you can rely on for both performance and battery you might want to check out the iPad Pro.
+However, if you’re wanting something you can rely on for both performance and battery you might want to check out the iPad Pro.

 The Apple iPad 9.7 2018 comes with a regular 12W charger which is decent, but we recommend purchasing a fast charger which will speed up the charging process a lot more.